Languages Made Easy

 That’s it.

-Because when you can HEAR yourself getting better, your brain will force you back to practice.
+Because when you can hear yourself getting better, your brain will pull you back to practice automatically.

 You won’t need discipline.